econnet/econ/econ-1.0.rst

 :db: organizational effort

-There is organizational effort associated with the formation of an econ lattice.
+There is organizational effort associated with the formation of an `econ`_ lattice.
 People need to

-- find each other
+- find each other (build a network)
-- get the same understanding of the econ process and values (functioning well together)
+- get the same understanding of the `econ`_ process and values (functioning well together)
-- understand the current `repo`_
+- understand the `repo`_
-- choose or agree on who works on which product part
 - create communication channels (`repo`_, html sites, chat channels, ...)

-The formation effort is recorded to the final product e.g. by product initiators, coordinators and/or recruiters.
+Such organizational effort gets also recorded in the product `repo`_.
+It is attributed to product initiator, coordinator and/or recruiter, but also to a new contributor, as initial `tributes`_.

 To integrate a contributor into the product development is effort.
 Micro-contributors are those that contribute below this effort.
-Micro-contributors are not registered contributors and therefore not considered in the profit distribution.
+Micro-contributors are not registered contributors and can therefore not be considered in the profit distribution.
+The repo must clearly state, what is considered as micro-contribution.

+The offort can be spread over more products by forming a **network** of people supporting the `econ`_ values.

 .. _`dl`: